Jakande Annual Memorial Lecture holds in Lagos |

 - Jakande Annual Memorial Lecture holds in Lagos

+- August 1: Kwara NSCDC beefs up security ahead of protest, advises youth to shun violence

+The statement said: “The Nigerian Guild of Editors (NGE) was formed on May 20, 1961 – to serve as an elite organization of editors, through which editors as professional heads of their publications, could enhance their professional interests by networking to discuss/address common challenges and developing relationships with their various audiences in the media itself, governments, professional and trade associations.

 “The NGE’s founding president was Alhaji Lateef Jakande (1929-2021).
-He had rallied his professional colleagues to form the body that was conceived to occupy the strategic middle ground of editorial senior managers between media owners and the general workforce of journalists”, the NGE added
+He had rallied his professional colleagues to form the body that was conceived to occupy the strategic middle ground of editorial senior managers between media owners and the general workforce of journalists.”

 The Guild said that after discharging “uncommon duties” to the Nigerian media, Alhaji Jakande went on to render appreciable service – as the first civilian governor of Lagos State, and as a federal Minister of Works and Housing.